Quality inspections at Technomix.

 • As part of complaint handling

-Depending on requirements, inspection is performed manually, semi-automatically or fully automatically.
+Depending on requirements, the inspection is performed manually, semi-automatically, or fully automatically.

 • Aerospace